SergeyBorisov97/LittlePlanets/README.md

 # LittlePlanets
-Don't let the little planets to collide with each other.
+*Android game made with Unity, based on YT tutorial* Your main goal is not letting the little planets to collide with each other.